eawag-rdm/ckool/README.md

 python -m pytest --run-slow --run-impure
 ```

 Or you can use tox to run tests for multiple python versions.
-A the moment python 3.10 - 3.12 are configured.
+At the moment python 3.11 and 3.12 are configured.
 Using pyenv to manage the different py-envs once must install these versions and the make them accessible via:
-`pyenv local 3.10.x 3.11.x 3.12.x` in your project folder.
+`pyenv local 3.11.x 3.12.x` in your project folder.
 Once that is done you can run tox:

 ```shell
 python -m tox